Child & Youth Services (CYS)

 Our mission is to:

 - Enhance readiness and well being by reducing the conflict between mission and family responsibilities.

 - Facilitate family self reliance and reinforce Army values.

 - Ensure availability of predictable programs and services for children ages 6 weeks through 18 years old.

-- Establish and maintain Child, Youth and School Services (CYSS) program quality as a benchmark for the nation in accordance with statutory requirements, DoD policy, and Army Standards.
-CYSS programs seek to “inspire and enable all young people to realize their full potentials as productive, responsible, and caring citizens”.
+- Establish and maintain Child & Youth Services (CYS) program quality as a benchmark for the nation in accordance with statutory requirements, DoD policy, and Army Standards.
+CYS programs seek to “inspire and enable all young people to realize their full potentials as productive, responsible, and caring citizens”.

 - Enhance the development of children and youth.
 Maintain affordable child and youth programs and services for both the Army and parents.

 “The Military Child Development Program is a model for the nation for providing high-quality affordable childcare.”
 Senate Report 107-62, National Defense Authorization Act 2002

 CYS recognizes the challenges of our Soldiers and their Families.
 By offering quality programs and accountability for children and youth, CYS reduces the conflict between mission readiness and parental responsibility!